NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 [Equipment Safeguards](#Equipment-Safeguards)
 [Specific Equipment Requirements](#Specific-Equipment-Requirements)

+## References
+EPA 815-R-05-004, Manual for the Certification of Laboratories Analyzing Drinking Water, Criteria and Procedures Quality Assurance, 5th Ed., U.S. Environmental Protection Agency, January 2005
+EPA 815-F-08-006, Supplement 1 to the Fifth Edition of the Manual for the Certification of Laboratories Analyzing Drinking Water, Supplement 1 to EPA 815-R-05-004, U.S. Environmental Protection Agency, June 2008
+AOAC International, Guidelines for Laboratories Performing Microbiological and Chemical Analyses of Food, Dietary Supplements, and Pharmaceuticals, An Aid to Interpretation of ISO/IEC 17025:2017, AOAC International, August 2018
+ISO/IEC 17025(E), General requirements for the competence of testing and calibration laboratories, 3rd Ed., November, 2017.

 ## Scope and Purpose

 The purpose of this procedure is to define proper laboratory equipment management by defining the requirements for handling, transport, storage, calibration, verification, maintenance, and safeguards for onsite equipment.
 Additionally, equipment outside the laboratory's permanent control that is used to produce results that will be reported by the laboratory shall be managed with a program commensurate to the program detailed herein.